eternallfrost/eternal-hub/README.md

 * Nova Hotels + Training center
 * Slap Battles (may be inconsistent) + Eternal bob fight

-### Currently working on making support for the Slap Battles main game
+### Currently working on making support for more games!

 ### Thanks for reading!